 Julie Rasmussen (DK/NO) is a choreographer and dancer working between Denmark and Norway.
-Her work is characterized by a rigorous and playful physical approach, where the raw, absurd and animalistic energy meets the sensitive, soft and vulnerable.
+Her work is characterized by a rigorous and playful physical approach, where the raw and absurd energy meets the sensitive, soft and vulnerable.

 Julie has studied contemporary dance and choreography at the Danish National School of Performing Arts (2009-13) and Amsterdam School of the Art (exchange 2012).

 She has been touring with her own pieces and collaboration projects since 2010 and performet at places like Skuespillerhuset / The Royal Theatre in Denmark, Dansehallerne (DK), La Scala Opera House in Milano, Dansens hus in Oslo, Kilden Theatre and Concert House (NO) and many more.